ensdomains/docs/frequently-asked-questions.md

 * 3 character .eth names $640 in ETH per year.

 3 and 4 character names have higher pricing to reflect the small number of these names available.

+### What happens if I forget to extend the registration of a name?

+After your name expires, there is a 90 day grace period in which the owner can't edit the records but can still re-register the name.
+After the grace period, the name is released for registration by anyone with a temporary premium which decreases over a 28 days period.
+The released name continues to resolve your ETH address until the new owner overwrites it.

 ### What kinds of behaviours are likely to result in losing ownership of a name?